EasyTPP: Towards Open Benchmarking Temporal Point Processes: The Benchmarking Pipeline

-\cref{fig:pipeline} presents the open benchmarking pipeline for neural TPPs, which is implemented in \texttt{EasyTPP}.
-In summary, the pipeline consists of the following key components.
+\cref{fig:pipeline} presents the open benchmarking pipeline implemented in EasyTPP.
+This pipeline will facilitate future research in this area and help promote reproducible work.
+In this section, we introduce and discuss each of the key components.

-\paragraph{Data Preprocess.} Following common practices, we split the set of sequences into the train, validation, and test set with a fixed ratio.
-To feed the sequences of varying lengths into the model, in \texttt{EasyTPP}, we pad all sequences to the same length, then use the "sequence$\_$mask" tensor to identify which event tokens are padding.
-As we implemented several variants of attention-based TPPs, we also generated the "attention$\_$mask" to mask all the future positions at each event to avoid “peeking into the future”.
+\paragraph{Data Preprocessing.} Following common practices, we split the set of sequences into disjoint train, validation, and test set.
+Normally, the input is fed batch-wise into the model; there may exist sequences of events that have unequal-length in the same batch.
+To feed the sequences of varying lengths into the model, we pad all sequences to the same length, then use the ``sequence$\_$mask'' tensor to identify which event tokens are padding.
+As we implemented several variants of attention-based TPPs, we also generated the ``attention$\_$mask'' to mask all the future positions at each event to avoid ``peeking into the future''.
+The padding and masking mechanism is the same as that used in NLP filed.
+See \cref{app:padding} for a detailed explanation on sequence padding and masking in EasyTPP.